Offering the most advanced eye surgery and vision correction procedures and eye care to people living in and traveling to Hawaii since 1999.

 - Dr. Olkowski has been continuously voted Best Doctors by his peers

-- Dr. Olkowski is a cornea trained surgeon
+- Both of our Ophthalmologists in Honolulu, Dr. Hirabayashi and Dr. Olkowski are cornea trained surgeon

-- We are a dedicated laser center that is used by only one doctor and is not a shared facility
+- We are a dedicated laser center that is used by only our LASIK surgeons and is not a shared facility

-- Our laser machine is calibrated on a daily basis
+- Our laser eye surgery machine is calibrated on a daily basis

 - Our prices are comparable to the rest of the laser centers in town